Dependencies Configurations

 Standard Attributes

 The standard attributes are defined by Gradle.
 Such an attribute is mandatory so the resolution of a dependency will fail if the producer did not define a variant with the attribute set to the same value.
-For example, if a VEE Port is defined using the implementation configuration, the build fails because the consumer wants a Jar but the VEE Port defines the LibraryElement attribute to microej-vee-port:
+All standard attributes are listed in the official documentation.

 > Could not resolve all files for configuration ':runtimeClasspath'.